2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Lil Penguin Studios

-Réka, an autistic artist, designs cute penguins on a variety of products with themes of acceptance, encouragement, self-love and understanding, affirmations, and mindfulness.
+Réka, an autistic artist, designs cute characters on a variety of products with themes of acceptance, encouragement, self-love and understanding, affirmations, and mindfulness.
 Réka shares that her pieces are like “little self-care tools” inspired by her personal experience with the hope that her art will help “neurodivergent people, their loved ones, and therapists.”
 She sells calendars, communication cards, zines, coloring books, prints, tumbler wraps, mindfulness cards, journals, mood trackers, stickers, and more.

 Gifts under $40